Course No. 9025

 After reading Chapter 8, participants will be able to:

-4. Recognize the degree and necessity of asset protection using net worth and asset values on a balance sheet.
+- Determine the degree and necessity of asset protection using net worth and asset values on a balance sheet, identify the ways that insurance and buy-sell agreements can offer asset protection, and recognize the asset protection advantages and disadvantages of ownership formats and entities.

-7. Identify the formats that courts typically follow if a couple does not have an enforceable premarital agreement, and determine what constitutes post-nuptial and premarital agreements, stating how they relate to divorce settlements and divisions.
+- Identify what constitutes post-nuptial and premarital agreements stating how they relate to divorce settlements and divisions.

 At the start of Chapter 9, participants should identify the following topics for study: